feinjr/SMASHtoolbox/readme.md

 Once you've configured Git (or your Git client), clone the remote repository to your machine with the name SMASHtoolbox.
 When changes are made to the gitlab repository, you call pull the latest version directly from the remote repository to your machine.
 In SourceTree, this operation is literally a single button click.
 If you make changes to SMASH, they must be added and committed to your local repository and then pushed to gitlab.
 The gitlab repository will only accept revisions from approved developers.
 To learn more about Git, visit http://git-scm.com.

+## What does SMASH require?

+SMASH runs within MATLAB on Mac, Linux, and Windows machines.
+Although some features may work in much older releases, users are encouraged to use MATLAB release 2013a or later.
+SMASH is ~99% compatible with the new graphics system introduced in the release 2014b, and we in the process of migrating to release 2015a.

 ## How do I configure MATLAB to use SMASH?

 Make sure your copy of SMASH is located in a safe place on your machine.
 Subdirectories of your user directory or a documents directory are fine; the default download directory is probably not a good location.
 If you downloaded a ZIP file, the directory may be named "smash.git"; you should rename this to "SMASHtoolbox".

 Add the "SMASHtoolbox" directory to your MATLAB path.
 The "Set Path" button on the MATLAB tool strip can usually do this for you.
 Use the "Add folder" button in the "Set Path" dialog box, not the "Add with Subfolders" button.
 The toolbox  can also be manually added to the path using `addpath(location)`.
-I generally do this in a startup file "startup.m" located in a directory on the MATLAB path.
+I generally do this in a startup file located on the MATLAB path.

 ## Do I really need a MATLAB startup file

 Startup files aren't strictly required, but they turn out to be incredibly useful.
 You should really use them to tailor MATLAB to your needs.
-Here's a very basic startup file that places the toolbox and its programs on the MATLAB path.
+Here's a very basic startup file (which must be named "startup.m") that places the toolbox and its programs on the MATLAB path.

 ```matlab
 function startup()